GlareDB/glaredb.github.io/storage/index.md

   output formats, some are easier or more efficient to read programmatically, and some are more transparent to read for humans.

-- external database engines and services: GlareDB provides access to other database systems--like PostgreSQL, MySQL, MongoDB, SQLite, Snowflake and BigQuery--to enable joining data across data sources, or migrating data between formats and systems.
+- **external database engines and services**: GlareDB provides access to other database systems--like PostgreSQL, MySQL, MongoDB, SQLite, Snowflake and BigQuery--to enable joining data across data sources, or migrating data between formats and systems.
 Most of the time